How the eagle spread its wings

 It is four years since The Independent became a fully digital publisher, printing its final copies and moving away from the most challenged of mediums for modern publishers in pursuit of sustainability, to keep the values and dream alive.

 As was said at the time, with a little irony, The Independent has always been “condemned to innovate”, and has always done so.
 It has many “firsts” to its credit, including its own creation.
 It was the first British newspaper to add a Saturday magazine; the first broadsheet to go tabloid; the first to give stunning photography the same prestige as a news or feature story; the first to challenge the Westminster lobby system of closed briefings (“a self-satisfied cabal”); the first to launch a concise quality compact paper, i, in 2010; the first to launch an edition for children; and the first to go fully digital, in 2016.
 We felt then that our resources would best be concentred on this growing medium, and progress since has justified that.

-Through The Independent Daily Edition app, The Independent and indy100 websites, via social media and via the new membership service, Independent Minds, we hope to continue the work of many decades, and to make our voice ever louder and more insistent the world over; across generations, genders and cultures.
+Through The Independent Daily Edition app, The Independent and indy100 websites, via social media and via the membership service, Independent Premium, we hope to continue the work of many decades, and to make our voice ever louder and more insistent the world over; across generations, genders and cultures.
 Every minute of every day we are forging new bonds with new audiences.

 For the first time since the end of the Second World War, and across the world, pluralism, reason, a progressive and humanitarian agenda, and internationalism – Independent values – are in retreat.
 Yet we, The Independent, continue to grow.
 Some of the battles may have been lost, but the causes can and will be won.
 With your help, we shall remain The Independent.